Learn more about discovery requests from the respondent in a habeas corpus case here.

 The Respondent’s Request

-So, the respondent’s request or motion must get reviewed to ensure that it stays in the scope of Practice Book § 23- 38 or the claims plead in the amended petition.
-In addition, an objection must get filed to any request or motion considered overbroad, for information beyond the scope of § 23-38 or the claims plead in the petition remains confidential under the attorney-client privilege and/or Rule 1.6 of the Rules of Professional Conduct.
+The respondent’s request or motion must get reviewed to ensure that it stays in the scope of Practice Book § 23- 38 or the claims plead in the amended petition.
+In addition, an objection must be filed to any request or motion considered overbroad, for information beyond the scope of § 23-38 or the claims plead in the petition remains confidential under the attorney-client privilege and/or Rule 1.6 of the Rules of Professional Conduct.

 (“We conclude that the petitioner has waived the attorney-client privilege because the issues raised in his petition cannot be determined without examining [trial counsel’s] advice, and, therefore, the habeas court did not err in denying the motion in limine to preclude her testimony”), but only with respect to the alleged.